Rizzypar/SalesReport_SQL_PowerBI/README.md

 to check
 right click your query and then go to Query Options->Select Grid under Results node in the left navigation pane.
 Now, check the Include column headers when copying or saving the results
+ # POWERBI

+ After importing the changed csvs into the powerbi desktop, make sure to model the data accordingly. further which change the datas as well.

- #guided project with the help of Ali Ahmed https://www.youtube.com/watch?v=aavJvdlMaJ4&t=369s
+ #### guided project with the help of Ali Ahmed https://www.youtube.com/watch?v=aavJvdlMaJ4&t=369s